Phonics

 Intent:

-At Abbey Gates, our goal is to ensure that all children become successful readers, writers and spellers.
+At Abbey Gates, our goal is to ensure that all children can become successful in their reading, writing and spelling.
 We believe that reading is a key life skill and is also essential for overall academic success.
 We understand how complex this process is for children and are fully aware of the need to provide them with a secure foundation to develop these skills, whilst promoting a love and enjoyment of both reading and writing.

 Our approach to teaching phonics is rigorous and challenging from day one.
 It ensures that the children’s triumphs in reading and writing are underpinned by a secure understanding of the alphabetic code.
 We have developed our own Systematic, Synthetic Phonics programme as a school which meets the essential core criteria set out by the Department for Education.
 Lessons are taught daily to children in the Early Years and Year One.
 The structure of the lessons is consistent and follows the Revisit and Review, Teach, Practise, Apply and Challenge lesson cycle.
-The resources which are used and the activities which children complete in lessons are also consistent, which ensures that children spend the majority of the lesson practising and applying their developing phonic knowledge.
-All staff in school receive regular continuous professional development to ensure consistency in delivery of phonics across year groups.
+All staff in school receive continuous professional development to ensure consistency in delivery of phonics across year groups.

 By the end of a child’s time in Foundation, they will be secure in their Phase One, Two, Three and Four phonics skills.
 They will be able to say a phoneme for each letter in the alphabet and read at least ten digraphs.
 They will blend words to read them and read aloud simple sentences and books that are consistent with their phonic knowledge, including some common exception words (tricky words).
 Children will also be able to apply their phonics skills to their writing and be able to write sentences which can be read by others.
 To do this, they will confidently segment the phonemes in words and write correctly formed and recognisable letters.